 This data indicates that Kaveri Seeds (KSCL) is a good example of efficient capital utilization.
 Despite meeting its entire capex requirements, Kaveri Seed Company was able to generate FCF of ₹347. out of which it distributed ₹121 cr. as dividend to shareholders (including dividend distribution tax).

-The investors would agree that a company which generates good amount of free cash flow (FCF) post meeting entire capex requirement from its operating cash flow (CFO) would not need to raise any external debt.
-The same is true for Kaveri Seeds (KSCL); it is a debt free company.
+The investors would agree that a company which generates a good amount of free cash flow (FCF) post-meeting entire capex requirement from its operating cash flow (CFO) would not need to raise any external debt.
+The same is true for Kaveri Seeds (KSCL); it is a debt-free company.

 Kaveri Seeds (KSCL) has been paying regular dividend to its shareholders.
 Company has been increasing its dividend payout with increasing profits.
 It amounts to sharing the fruits of growth with shareholders.